Skip to content

 Is It Hard to Get Into South Texas College?
 Acceptance Rate & Requirements

 As a public institution in McAllen, Texas, South Texas College enrolls students across a range of programs.
-The school reports a graduation rate of roughly 27%.
+The graduation rate is roughly 27%.

 Can I Afford It?